 - Branch of overseas company

 - Corporate limited partnership

 The most common operating entity is an Australian incorporated company.

-- Company tax rate is 30%, except for 'small business' companies, which are subject to a reduced tax rate of 27.5%
+- Company tax rate is 30%, except for "small businesses" (aggregate turnover below $50 million), which are subject to a reduced tax rate of 27.5%

 - No branch profits tax